 The basis for the energy savings estimates is the California eTRM, unless noted otherwise.
-Building characteristics such as square footage and heating system capacity, based on the California DEER 2020 Single Family Building Prototypes, are used when applicable to quantify savings on a household basis.
+Building characteristics such as square footage and heating system capacity, based on the CPUC's California DEER (Database for Energy Efficiency Resources) 2020 Single Family Building Prototypes, are used when applicable to quantify savings on a household basis.
 Finally, project-specific inputs including unit quantity and climate zone are incorporated.